kukus888/mqutil/README.md

 ```

 Further information can be retrieved by inspecting the `config.go` source file.

+## Testing and development
+IBM provides a docker container with 14 day trial period.
+The testing environment is based on this container.
+All relevant files can be found in `./mqContainer`.
+The testing docker container can be started by executing `./mqContainer/startMqContainer`.
+This script build a new container named `ibmmq-test`, and runs it.
+After startup, a `startup.sh` script is used to build relevant MQ objects.

 # TODO
 Mqutil currently does not support any notifications of any kind.